Sixth Form Courses

 What careers could this course lead on to?

 Geography links with most careers including cartographers, town planners, civil service, volcanologist, climatologist, conservationist and ecologist.
-Work in the energy sector e.g. engineer, geologist.
-Work in the construction industry e.g. surveying, architecture.
-Work in the travel and tourism sector e.g. tour guide.
-Work in the education sector e.g. teacher, Higher education lecturer
+Work in the energy sector e.g., engineer, geologist.
+Work in the construction industry e.g., surveying, architecture.
+Work in the travel and tourism sector e.g., tour guide.
+Work in the education sector e.g., teacher, Higher education lecturer.
+The skills developed in geography will also open up careers in project management, banking and professional services

 What grades do I need for this course?